 Rehearsals are held Wednesday afternoons, 1-3 PM, September to June at Cedar Park United.
 “Voices for Hope” rehearsals are closed to the public; the best way to find out if this is the choir for you, is to attend a concert and talk with the singers at our post-concert reception.
 Interested new singers can always contact Douglas for more information.

 The music in our programs ranges from Broadway show tunes to songs of the Silver Screen and unforgettable Classic Pops.
 We present two different benefit concerts each season, one in January and another in May/June.
-Our next concert called “Keep On Singing” will be performed at Cedar Park United on January 20, 2018 at 3:00 PM with proceeds donated to two very worthy non-profit organizations: “West Island Citizen Advocacy” and “L’Équipe Entreprise”.
+Our next concert called “Singing Thru Time” will be performed at Cedar Park United on May 12, 2018 at 3:00 PM with proceeds donated to two very worthy non-profit organizations: “West Island Cancer Wellness Centre” and “VOBOC”.
 Tickets are $15 and are available at the door.
-View poster
+View poster.

 Proceeds from our concerts are earmarked for charities.
-September 2016 marks Season 9 for Voices for Hope.
-To date, proceeds have exceeded $88,000.
+September 2017 marks Season 10 for Voices for Hope.
+This is our 10th Anniversary year, and to date, proceeds have exceeded $90,000.
 Recipients have included local charity groups: Nova West Island, West Island Cancer Wellness Centre, West Island Palliative Care Residence, West Island Women’s Shelter, Native Women’s Shelter of Montreal, Friends for Mental Health, Les Petits Freres, Omega, and West Island Citizen Advocacy; as well as charitable organizations whose work reaches well beyond our borders assisting various projects in developing countries as the Stephen Lewis Campaign Grandmothers to Grandmothers (Africa) and Cedar Park Youth in Action projects (India, Senegal and Haiti).